e-gulakhmet/HomeFinancier/README.md

                 1. This gives you full control over your expenses.

 ## For developers
+### Environment
+Rename the `.env.template` file to `.env`.
+This file contains all necessary environment variables.

 ### Migrations
-We use [dbmate](https://github.com/amacneil/dbmate) for database migrations.
+[dbmate](https://github.com/amacneil/dbmate) is used for database migrations.
 It is a CLI program that allows you to manage migrations using raw SQL.
 And yes, it's written in Go!

 ### CLI Interface
 For the CLI interface, we use [just](https://github.com/casey/just), which is similar to `make` but lighter and faster.